AnthonyDF/AnthonyDF/README.md

-👋 Hi, I’m Anthony DE FARIA and welcome to my repo!
+👋 Hi, I’m Anthony DE FARIA and welcome to my repo and portfolio!
+I'm an engineer, data analyst and Swiss knife.
+I'll show you here some of my skills.

 # 🏍️ French second-hand motorcycle market vizualisation dashboard and price prediction.
 ## 💡 Introduction